Ptrskay3/async-await/slides.md

 - Streams are used for infinite scrolls, requesting for paginated results
 - TODO: add the rate limiting argument to this

 ---

-# Async cancellation & async destructors - maybe a word or two, but ths is too advanced

----